ckan/ckan/doc/install-from-source.rst

 This section describes how to install CKAN from source.
 Although :doc:`install-from-package` is simpler, it requires Ubuntu 10.04.
-Installing CKAN from source works with other versions of Ubuntu (e.g. 12.04) and with other operating systems.
+Installing CKAN from source works with Ubuntu 10.04, with other versions of Ubuntu (e.g.
+12.04) and with other operating systems (e.g. RedHat, Fedora, CentOS, OS X).
 If you install CKAN from source on your own operating system, please share your experiences on our wiki: http://wiki.ckan.org/Install

 From source is also the right installation method for developers who want to work on CKAN.